durgaswaroop/SpringStuff/spring_stuff.markdown

   - java -jar target/jarFilename.jar
   - That jar file will have everything needed to run it
 * SPRING INITIALIZR : Can create the project from the browser and can be imported into an IDE.
 Available at https://start.spring.io/
+* A Separate Microservice to monitor and baby sit the configuration of the existing Microservices is good (CONFIG SERVER)

 Annotations
 ===========
 * @SpringBootAplication      : Top level annotation that encapsulates three other annotations
   - @Configuration           : Hints that the contained class declares one or mean *@Bean* definitions
   - @EnableAutoConfiguration : Tells Spring Boot to automatically configure the Spring Application based on dependencies in the class path
   - @ComponentScan
 * @WebIntegrationTest        : Ensures that the tests are fired against a fully up and running server.
 * @RestController            : Indicates that a class has REST endpoints declared
 * @RequestMapping            : Indicates a REST Endpoint which can be typed in the browser to get a resource
 * @ResponseBody              : Indicates that some Entity is being returned from the resource.
 Usually some html will be displayed in the browser
 * @AutoWired
 * @ActiveProfiles            : Used to specify the configuration profile to be sued for a particular test case
 * @EnableGlobalMethodSecurity
+* @EnableConfigServer        : Baby sitter Microservice
+* @EnableDiscoveryClient

 Configuration Stuff
 ===================